SadeghTabas-NOAA/SadeghTabas-NOAA/Readme.md

 ### Hi there 👋

-I'm a Data Scientist currently working at the Clemson University, USA.
+I'm a Data Scientist currently working as a Code Manager at NOAA, College Park, MD.

 ## :nerd_face: Research :thinking: